 Not only will fake oil lack health benefits, it could actually do you harm.
 Six hundred people died and 25,000 more were hospitalized by bad oil in Spain.
 (3) While that was highly unusual, I think you get the point.

 A test you can try on any olive oil you currently have is to stick it in the fridge and see if it solidifies.
-This is only a start.
-It will tell you whether have a monounsaturated oil, but it won’t rule out whether it’s adulterated with high-oleic sunflower, safflower, or canola oils.
+If it doesn’t, you don’t have olive oil.
+If it does this means you may have olive oil.
+This will tell you that you have a mostly a monounsaturated oil, but it won’t rule out whether it’s adulterated with high-oleic sunflower, safflower, or canola oils.

 The same University of California study also listed which brands met their standards for being true extra virgin olive oil.
 Now you and I don’t have to try to figure out the best brands on our own.